-The only downside to getting into great shape with P90X was I had to buy a new wardrobe.
+The only downside to getting into great shape with P90X was I had to buy new clothes.
 None of my old clothes fit anymore.
-My “runners body” clothes were now obsolete.
-Some would be happy to buy new clothes after going through a positive body transformation.
-Not me.
-It was expensive.
+My “runners body” clothes were obsolete.

 During my first round of P90X I used a Whey Protein Powder from GNC.
 After hearing Beachbody sell me on why I need to take the P90X Recovery Drink a hundred times after each workout I went and bought it for round two.
 Results I noticed from taking it was soreness did go down.

 I continued to buy the P90X Recovery Drink and P90X Protein Bars for round two.
 At this time, Shakeology was introduced and I took it every day.
 My best guess is Shakeology did more for me than the other two did.